sthamann/6dQfoam/README.md

 ### 1. The α Discrepancy - Corrected Analysis

-**Correction**: Our deviation is 0.39 ppb, not 4.4 ppm as initially calculated.
+**Correction**: The deviation is 0.39 ppb, not 4.4 ppm as initially calculated.

-- **Our prediction**: α = 0.007297352566440(35)
+- **Theory prediction**: α = 0.007297352566440(35)
 - **CODATA-2018**: α = 0.0072973525693(11)
 - **Berkeley 2023**: Uncertainty ≈ 0.2 ppb

-**Implication**: We are just outside current experimental error bars.
+**Implication**: The prediction is just outside current experimental error bars.
 This means:
-- If next-generation experiments (targeting 0.1 ppb) confirm our value → Discovery
+- If next-generation experiments (targeting 0.1 ppb) confirm this value → Discovery
-- If they strengthen CODATA value → Our theory needs modification or is falsified
+- If they strengthen CODATA value → The theory needs modification or is falsified

 ### 2. Renormalizability and Loop Corrections